Returns Management Software for a UK startup

 Iflexion brought the startup’s idea to life, developing an award-winning returns management SaaS that now enjoys global recognition from the likes of Topshop and Gap.

 Our customer is a UK-based startup that came up with an idea to create a B2B web application for end-to-end management of product returns as well as reselling of returned items.
 The solution was to help retailers cut their losses incurred by international shipping and overstock, while buyers would be able to get their refunds quicker and hassle-free.
 As an intermediate layer between retailers, resellers, and storage and shipment providers, this returns management SaaS would optimize and accelerate the entire product returns cycle.

-Following one of our past client’s recommendation, the startup turned to Iflexion’s ecommerce developers to get this system up and running.
+Following one of our past client’s recommendation, the startup turned to Iflexion’s ecommerce developers and past logistics software development expertise to get this system up and running.
 This cooperation was to last for more than five years and position the startup as a leader in returns management technology.

 Iflexion delivered a cloud-based solution made up of a buyer-facing returns portal and an admin area.
 The solution is connectable to ecommerce stores and marketplace platforms via APIs so that both retailers and their customers can manage returns seamlessly in a native branded environment.
 The returns management software is also integrated with the startup’s partner network of carriers, offering 300,000+ drop-off locations internationally, including gas stations.

 The Returns Portal

 Once integrated into a retailer’s online outlet, the returns portal offers the following features for buyers:

 - To create a product return request by entering the order number and ZIP code, selecting the item(s), and marking the reason for return.

 - To identify the warehouse to dispatch the item(s) to.

 - To generate a downloadable mailing label with all the required details automatically filled-in.